 L66 ChSt 299 Internship in Children's Studies

 This course offers up to three hours of academic credit (on a pass/fail basis) for an unpaid internship with an outside organization in some area of Children's Studies.
 Enrollment is restricted to children's studies minors and will require completion of a final written project as well as coordination with a site supervisor.
-For more information, please contact Dr. Wendy Anderson at email@example.com or 314-935-9523.
+For more information, please contact Dr. Wendy Anderson by email or phone: 314-935-9523.

 Credit variable, maximum 3 units.